 The Homemade Electric Cigar Box Guitar - Just plug in and play, No knobs...No frills...Just Fun!

 Just strait wired to the electric pickup and right out to the output jack.
 It delivers a full sound with no cutoff of any of the signal.
-You can adjust your tone and volume on the amp, it's easy to dial in just about any type of tone you like becuse all of the signal from the guitar is coming through the amplifer's speaker.
+You can adjust your tone and volume on the amp, it's easy to dial in just about any type of tone you like becuse all of the signal from the guitar is pouring through the amplifer's speaker.

 What's old is new again - it's like we've went Back to the Future!